 Others may be dealing with a difficult and stressful time in their life, but do not fully understand their symptoms or what they can do to help themselves.

 In both case, most people want to better understand the symptoms they are experiencing and identify therapeutic interventions that can alleviate symptoms.

 Whether you have “tried everything” or are seeking a psychological evaluation for the first time, Dr. Musarra can help.

 Court Ordered & Lawyer Recommended: Psychological Assessments & Competency Assessments

-In some cases, the judge or prosecutor might want a mental health assessment (psychological assessment) so they can better understand the possible causes and factors you may be dealing with related to your legal charge.
+In some cases, the judge, prosecutor, or your own lawyer might want a mental health assessment (psychological assessment) so they can better understand the possible causes and factors related to your legal charge.

 In other cases, the judge, prosecutor, or others involved in the case may suggest a competency assessment.
 This type of assessment is for the purpose of evaluating whether the defendant understands the charges before him/her and if they have the mental capacity to assist in their defense.

 Most parents know when something is “not quite right” with their child but are unsure what to do to help their kid.